WHAT LANGUAGE SHOULD BE ADDED TO THE CONTRACT IN AN EXCHANGE?

 SALE OF RELINQUISHED PROPERTY

 “Buyer is aware that seller intends to perform an IRC Section 1031 tax-deferred exchange.
 Seller requests buyer’s cooperation in such an exchange and agrees to hold buyer harmless from any and all claims, costs, liabilities, or delays in time resulting from such an exchange.
-Buyer agrees to an assignment of this contract to a qualified intermediary by the seller.”
+Buyer agrees to an assignment of this contract to Asset Preservation, Inc. by the seller.”

 PURCHASE OF REPLACEMENT PROPERTY

 “Seller is aware that buyer intends to perform an IRC Section 1031 tax-deferred exchange.
 Buyer requests seller’s cooperation in such an exchange and agrees to hold Seller harmless from any and all claims, costs, liabilities, or delays in time resulting from such an exchange.
-Seller agrees to an assignment of this purchase and sale agreement to a qualified intermediary by the buyer.”
+Seller agrees to an assignment of this purchase and sale agreement to Asset Preservation, Inc. by the buyer.”

 Many taxpayers and real estate professionals intending to set up a 1031 exchange add a 1031 exchange cooperation clause to the purchase and sale agreement for a number of reasons including: